bpasalic/asteroid-game/README.md

 # Asteroid game
-Developed for Web Development 2 course at FER.
+Developed for Web Development 2 course at FER only with HTML, JavaScript and CSS.
 Goal of the game is not to touch any of the asteroids as long as you can.